 Only one application for a particular use, construction, or development shall be permitted at one time.
 Multiple applications may be submitted for a single property, so long as each application is addressed to a different use, construction, or development.
 The submission of a new application regarding a use, construction, or development for which an application is pending shall, at the election of the applicant, be disregarded or shall revoke and replace the pending application.
 Fees shall be required for all new applications, and fees paid for prior applications shall not be applied to new applications.

 No property, and no portion of any lot or parcel, that exceeds 30% slope shall be graded, constructed upon, or disturbed without appropriate engineering.
+Excludes a private access road to private property.

-No space or property needed to meet the width, yard, area, coverage, setback, parking, or other requirements of the Lake Point land use ordinances for a lot, parcel, building, or structure may be sold, deeded, subdivided, or otherwise conveyed away from such lot, parcel, or building.
+SALE, LEASE, OR CONVEYED AWAY OF REQUIRED SPACE: No space or property needed to meet the width, yard, area, coverage, setback, parking, or other requirements of the Lake Point land use ordinances for a lot, parcel, building, or structure may be sold, deeded, subdivided, or otherwise conveyed away from such lot, parcel, or building.

-No parcel of land may be divided or subdivided from a larger parcel without being approved as a subdivision, unless exempt from subdivision requirements under state law, nor shall any parcel of land be divided or subdivided from a larger parcel in a manner that creates a lot that has less than the minimum width, frontage, setback, yard, and area requirements for the zoning district in which it is located, unless the lot is subject to a conservation easement or similar recorded restriction that controls and limits the use of the lot.
+SALE OF LOTS BELOW MINIMUM SPACE REQUIREMENTS: No parcel of land may be divided or subdivided from a larger parcel without being approved as a subdivision, unless exempt from subdivision requirements under state law, nor shall any parcel of land be divided or subdivided from a larger parcel in a manner that creates a lot that has less than the minimum width, frontage, setback, yard, and area requirements for the zoning district in which it is located, unless the lot is subject to a conservation easement or similar recorded restriction that controls and limits the use of the lot.
 This regulation applies whether the intent of the division or subdivision may or may not be for the purpose, whether immediate or future, of building, development, or any other land use.

 All buildings and structures must conform to the height limit of the zoning district in which they are located.
 No space above the height limit shall be allowed for purposes of providing additional floor space.
 The following are the only exceptions which shall be allowed: